fedoranimus/todoist-api/source/includes/_filters.md

 Argument | Description
 -------- | -----------
-name | The name of the filter. query | The query to search for.
+name | The name of the filter (a string value). query | The query to search for.
 [Examples of searches](https://todoist.com/Help/Filtering) can be found in the Todoist help page.

 ### Optional arguments

 Argument | Description
 -------- | -----------
-item_order | Filter's order in the filter list. color | The color of the filter (a number between `0` and `7`, or between `0` and `12` for premium users).
+color | The color of the filter (a number between `0` and `7`, or between `0` and `12` for premium users). item_order | Filter’s order in the filter list (a number, where the smallest value should place the filter at the top).

 ## Update a filter